We are inspired to make an influence in the lives of women and girls around the world…

 Empowered women create revolutions.
 This statement could not be more true for Free for Life’s values and actions.
 Personally, this year has been an incredible journey of learning, equipping, and being empowered to make a difference for the lives of girls and women enslaved in human trafficking.
 My job with Free for Life has allowed me cultivate my love for art and my passion to see an end to social injustice.
 When likeminded people use their strengths to work towards ending human trafficking, it’s only a matter of time before freedom isn’t just a goal, but a reality.

 “We are compelled to work against human trafficking.
 Both of us [Nebraska and Maryland chapters] are compelled by a calling by God to do all we can to raise awareness about sex slavery and trafficking.
-We work hard to raise the funds necessary to support Free for Life and their partner, Peace Rehabilitation Center, in prevention, rescue, and restoration.
+We work hard to raise the funds necessary to support Free for Life and their partners in prevention, rescue, and restoration.
 Our “work” is a true joy; every dollar raised is sweet, and every rescued girl a victory.
 Even though we all have very full lives, this advocacy is our passion”

 – Chapter Directors: Colleen Back, Dawn Bernhardt and Kelsey Graham